Skip to main content

 (b) A "local correctional facility," as defined in section 2903.13 of the Revised Code.

 (B) A terminal distributor of dangerous drugs shall dispose of controlled substance dangerous drugs in accordance with 21 C.F.R.
-1317 (4/1/2019).
+1317 (9/25/2023).
 The method of destruction must render the controlled substances to a state of non-retrievable.
 Records of controlled substance destruction that are required pursuant to 21 C.F.R.
-1304 (4/1/2019) shall be maintained for a minimum of three years and made readily retrievable.
+1304 (9/25/2023) shall be maintained for a minimum of three years and made readily retrievable.

 (1) If a long term care facility uses a method of destruction pursuant to 21 C.F.R.
-1317 (4/1/2019), the controlled substances transferred to a collection receptacle or mail-back envelope must be completed by the director of nursing and witnessed by a nurse licensed in accordance with Chapter 4723. of the Revised Code.
+1317 (9/25/2023), the controlled substances transferred to a collection receptacle or mail-back envelope must be completed by the director of nursing and witnessed by a nurse licensed in accordance with Chapter 4723. of the Revised Code.
 The amount of controlled substances transferred to the receptacle or mail-back envelope and the method of disposal used must be documented with the positive identification of both individuals on the corresponding controlled substance proof-of-use sheet.

-(C) If a pharmacy is servicing a long term care facility or a consultant pharmacist is employed by a long term care facility and is having a pharmacist engage in the on-site destruction of ultimate user (i.e. patient-owned) controlled substances in the custodial care of nursing staff, the pharmacy or consultant pharmacist shall have policies and procedures in place to ensure compliance with and shall comply with all the following:
+(C) If a pharmacy is servicing a long term care facility or a consultant pharmacist is employed by a long term care facility and is having a pharmacist engage in the on-site destruction of ultimate user (i.e., patient-owned) controlled substances in the custodial care of nursing staff, the pharmacy or consultant pharmacist shall have policies and procedures in place to ensure compliance with and shall comply with all the following:

-(1) Upon discontinuation of a patient's controlled substance medication, a nurse and director of nursing, or other pharmacy or pharmacist-approved supervisory nurse, must document the removal of the patient's medication from the medication cart or storage area and record the transfer of the drugs to a secure storage area for disposal.
+(1) Upon discontinuation of a patient's use of a controlled substance medication, a nurse and director of nursing, or other pharmacy or pharmacist-approved supervisory nurse, must document the removal of the patient's medication from the medication cart or storage area and record the transfer of the drugs to a secure storage area for disposal.

 (2) The record of the controlled substances removed from the medication cart, or other area of storage, for disposal shall be made on a controlled substance proof-of-use sheet.
 The proof-of-use sheet shall be maintained on-site at the location licensed as a terminal distributor of dangerous drugs for a minimum of three years from the date of removal and made readily retrievable.